 Documents Required to Open a Demat Account in India

 Okay!
 Now let’s begin with the requirements.
-Before I list the documents required, let’s see who can open a demat account in India:
+Before I enlist the documents, let’s see who can open a demat account in India:

 - Citizen of India

 - Domestic Company